-TP-Link’s two Wi-Fi access points/repeater models AC1900 RE500 and the AC2600 RE-650 look identical on the outside, and FCC filings also reveal that they’re identical on the inside.
-The two products are limited to different theoretical maximum speeds only because TP-Link’s firmware locks it to slower speeds.
+TP-Link’s two Wi-Fi access points/repeater models AC1900 RE500 and the AC2600 RE-650 look identical on the outside, and their FCC filings reveal that they’re also identical on the inside.
+The two products are limited to different theoretical maximum speeds only because the cheaper model is locked to at lower speeds.

 At the time of publishing, the RE500 costs $109 USD and the RE650 costs $149 USD on Amazon.
-However, you’re getting the same physical product no matter which model you purchase.
-Despite actually being the same product sold under different names, the two models are marketed with different performance specification:
+However, you’re getting the same physical product no matter which model you decide to purchase.
+Despite actually being the same product sold under different names, the two models are sold with different performance specifications:

 The availability of the different models vary by market.

 Despite the two models’ different performance characteristics, the hardware is entirely the same according to FCC test report filings.
 Meaning that the lower performance on the cheaper model is controlled entirely by software locks in the device’s firmware.
 Specifically, the RE500 is limited to using 3×3 streams Multi-User Multiple-Input and Multiple-Output (MU-MIMO) compared to the 4×4 streams the hardware is capable of.

 This artificial performance cap in one of the two models based on the same identical hardware is just yet another thing that reinforces why it’s important with open WiFi firmware.
 The device could be faster at the same reduced price, but TP-Link decided to cripple one version of the product to ensure they could charge extra for the fastest performing model.
 Notably, TP-Link was one of the first WiFi equipment manufacturers that began locking down their firmware in to prevent the installation of custom after-market firmware.